jlacar/jlacar.github.io/coding/_posts/2023-12-22-aoc-day7-part1-overview.md

     }
 }
 ```
 I think the name "kinds" fits better in this part of the code, especially since the enum type `HandType` uses "OF_A_KIND".
-It's more consistent.
 Now I realize that "rank" is problematic because it's also used elsewhere, but with a different meaning and an entirely different idea from the one we're dealing with here in the `HandType.of()` function.

 With `distinctKinds`, the idea in the code now matches the idea in my head.
 Gone is that subtle little bit of dissonance between "rank" and "kind".
+"Rank" was, as they say, a loose thread that we have just tied off.
 The code is now more consistent and coherent.
-"Rank" was, as they say, a loose thread that we have just tied off.

 That's what's in a name.